 Research partners: Argonne National Laboratory (Argonne), Northwestern University (NU), and the University of Illinois at Chicago (UIC).
 Funder: Walder Foundation.

-From October 2020 to December 2021, the MWRD provided raw sewage and final effluent samples from all seven MWRD WRPs, along with information about the MWRD's WRPs and collection system as part of the Chicago Prototype Coronavirus Assessment Network Node (PCANN).
-Samples from all WRPs varied by week depending on the laboratories' capacity and stage in the pandemic.
-Researchers have developed sampling and testing procedures and logistics among collaborators for the study titled: Tracking SARS-CoV-2 in Chicago Area Waterways and nearshore Lake Michigan."
-The Argonne/UIC/NU team analyzes samples, evaluates data and communicates findings to the local public health departments, including the Cook County and Chicago departments of Public Health.
-Researchers have also received support from the Illinois Department of Public Health (IDPH) and are working with other partners to test new technologies that will allow for analytical results to be obtained in as little as one day for potential statewide application.
+Beginning in October 2020, the MWRD provided raw sewage and final effluent samples each week from all seven MWRD WRPs, along with information about the MWRD's WRPs and collection system.
+Researchers have developed sampling and testing procedures and logistics among collaborators for the study titled: "Tracking SARS-CoV-2 in Chicago Area Waterways and nearshore Lake Michigan."
+The Argonne/ UIC/NU team analyzes samples, evaluates data and communicates findings to the local public health departments, including the Cook County and Chicago departments of Public Health.
+Researchers have also received support from the Illinois Department of Public Health and are working with other partners to test new technologies that will allow for analytical results to be obtained in as little as one day for potential statewide application.